pallets/click/docs/advanced.md

 command.
 Both accept the command as the first argument, and everything else is passed onwards as you would expect.

+When invoking commands this way, Click does not parse command-line input for the invoked command.
+That means required parameters are not validated the same way as shell invocation unless you provide values yourself.
+For example, calling `ctx.invoke(other_cmd)` without values for required arguments can pass `None` to the callback.

 Example:

 ```{eval-rst}